kamilcupialvasco/productflow-productpage/INTERNAL_DEV_NOTES.md

 ### **Rules for Modification:**

 -   **DO NOT re-introduce dynamic loading.** The current method is intentional and prioritizes stability over DRY (Don't Repeat Yourself) principles for the layout.
 -   To update the header or footer, you must update it in **all** `.html` files.
-A multi-file search and replace is recommended for this.
+A multi-file search and replace is the required and recommended method for this.
 -   All scripts in `/assets/js/index.js` now safely assume that the header and footer elements exist in the DOM when they execute.

 ---